 vi) After a QUIC connection establishment, the HTTP/3 client in the UE and the HTTP/3 proxy in the UPF negotiate HTTP settings and indicate support of HTTP Datagrams (see RFC 9297 [172]) and support of Extended CONNECT (see RFC 9220 [173]).
 To use MPQUIC proxying for a UDP traffic flow, the UE then sends a HTTP/3 CONNECT request (see RFC 9298 [170]) to the HTTP/3 proxy in the UPF.
+To use MPQUIC proxying for a IP traffic flow, the UE then sends a HTTP/3 CONNECT-IP request (see RFC 9484 [x]) to the HTTP/3 proxy in the UPF.
+To use MPQUIC proxying for an Ethernet traffic flow, the UE then sends a HTTP/3 CONNECT-Ethernet request (see IETF draft-ietf-masque-connect-ethernet [y]) to the HTTP/3 proxy in the UPF.

-vii) The network may indicate to UE the list of applications for which the MPQUIC functionality should be applied.
+vii) The network may indicate to UE the list of applications for which the MPQUIC-UDP, MPQUIC-IP or MPQUIC-E functionality should be applied.
 This is achieved by using the Steering Functionality component of an ATSSS rule (see clause 5.32.8).

-5.32.6.2.
-Supported Transport Modes
+5.32.6.2.Z.2 Supported Transport Modes

-The MPQUIC functionality supports the following transport modes for transmitting a UDP flow between UE and UPF.
+The MPQUIC-UDP, MPQUIC-IP and MPQUIC-E functionalities support the following transport modes for transmitting a UDP flow between UE and UPF.
 The PCF selects which of these transport modes shall be applied for a UDP flow (SDF).
 The selected transport mode is provided to UE and UPF within the ATSSS rules and N4/MAR rules respectively.

-- Datagram mode 2: This transport mode is the mode defined in RFC 9298 [170].
-It encapsulates UDP packets within QUIC Datagram frames and provides unreliable transport with no sequence numbering and no packet reordering / deduplication.
+- Datagram mode 2: This transport mode.
+It encapsulates UDP, IP packets and Ethernet frames, as applicable, packets within QUIC Datagram frames and provides unreliable transport with no sequence numbering and no packet reordering / deduplication.
+The transport mode is defined in RFC 9298 [170] for MPQUIC-UDP functionality, in RFC 9484 [x] for MPQUIC-IP functionality and in draft-ietf-masque-connect-ethernet [y] for MPQUIC-E functionality.

-- Datagram mode 1: This transport mode is an extension of the mode defined in RFC 9298 [170].
-It encapsulates UDP packets within QUIC Datagram frames and provides unreliable transport but with sequence numbering and with packet reordering / deduplication.
-It can be applied for any UDP flow.
+- Datagram mode 1: This transport mode is an extension of the mode defined in RFC 9298 [170], RFC 9484 [x] and draft-ietf-masque-connect-ethernet [y].
+It encapsulates packets within QUIC Datagram frames and provides unreliable transport but with sequence numbering and with packet reordering / deduplication.
+It can be applied for any traffic flow.
 The details of the datagram mode 1, including the potential use of a Context ID (see RFC 9298 [170]), are considered in stage-3 specifications.

 Editor's note: A reference to the applicable stage-3 specification needs to be added to the above paragraph, to point to the stage-3 details of Datagram mode 1.

 - Stream mode: This transport mode is readily supported by the QUIC protocol.
-It encapsulates UDP packets within QUIC Stream frames and provides reliable transport with sequence numbering and with packet reordering / deduplication.
-It can be applied for UDP flows where it is known that the application does not perform retransmissions.
+It encapsulates packets within QUIC Stream frames and provides reliable transport with sequence numbering and with packet reordering / deduplication.
+It can be applied for traffic flows where it is known that the application does not perform retransmissions.

 NOTE 1: The Stream mode provides strict reliability and in-order delivery with re-transmissions and therefore can lead to melt down phenomena when reliable traffic (e.g. QUIC) is carried, or counteracts application decisions when UDP is selected to avoid reliability and/or in-order delivery.
 Therefore, it can be avoided for applications which perform their own reliability mechanisms.

-NOTE 2: When a steering mode is supported by ATSSS-LL for a UDP flow (e.g. Active-Standby), the MPQUIC steering functionality can be selected if additional features, which are not supported by the ATSSS-LL steering functionality and PMF, are required for the traffic steering/switching/splitting of the UDP flow.
+NOTE 2: When a steering mode is supported by ATSSS-LL for a traffic flow (e.g. Active-Standby), one of the MPQUIC-UDP, MPQUIC-IP or MPQUIC-E steering functionalities can be selected if additional features, which are not supported by the ATSSS-LL steering functionality and PMF, are required for the traffic steering/switching/splitting of the traffic flow.

 **** Next Change ****